 Where you prefer to get and focus your “energy” or attention.
 Are you battery-powered or solar-powered?

-The kind of information you prefer to gather and trust and how you prefer to take in information.
+The kind of information you prefer to gather and trust, and how you prefer to process information.

 The process you prefer to use in coming to decisions.
 Is the first instinct your head or your heart?

 How you prefer to deal with the world around you, which looks at your ‘lifestyle’ and how you like to live your life.

 People with an ISTJ personality type are quiet and serious in nature, and earn success in life through thoroughness and reliability.
 They are also practical, realistic and responsible, with a matter-of-fact approach to work and life.
 ISTJ personality types tend to decide logically what should be done and work toward it in a steady fashion, ignoring distractions and focusing on the task at hand.
 They take pleasure in organisation, and everything in their life is clearly structured and organised.
 They also hold traditions and loyalty in high regard.

 ISFJ personality types are quiet, friendly, responsible, conscientious and considerate.
 They are committed to meeting their obligations and are meticulous in thorough in their approach.
 Loyal and considerate, ISFJ types are good listeners and are able to empathise with those around them.
 They always endeavour to create an orderly and harmonious environment at home and in the workplace, and they value their relationships with others highly.

 Individuals with an INFJ personality type look for meaning and connection in ideas, relationships and material possessions.
 They are keen to understand what motivates and drives people, and are committed the values that hold dear.
 Always conscientious, INFJ types have a clear vision about how best to serve the common good, and are both organised and decisive in implementing their vision.